maxdz-gmbh/mdz_unicode/README.md

 **5. Attached usage:** strings should not necessarily use dynamically-allocated memory - which may be not available on your embedded system (or if malloc()/free() are forbidden to use in your safety-critical software).
 Just attach container/data to your statically-allocated memory and use all strings functionality.

+**6. Cache-friendly:** it is possible to keep controlling and data parts together in memory using "embedded part".

-**6. Unicode support:** UTF-8, UTF-16, UTF-32 are supported.
+**7. Unicode support:** UTF-8, UTF-16, UTF-32 are supported.

-**7. wchar_t support:** also wchar_t strings are supported, with 2 and 4 bytes-large *wchar_t* characters.
+**8. wchar_t support:** also wchar_t strings are supported, with 2 and 4 bytes-large *wchar_t* characters.

-**8. Endianness-aware containers:** utf16 and utf32 containers are endiannes-aware thus may be used to produce and manipulate strings with pre-defined endianness even if endianness of host differs.
+**9. Endianness-aware containers:** utf16 and utf32 containers are endiannes-aware thus may be used to produce and manipulate strings with pre-defined endianness even if endianness of host differs.

-**9. Unicode "surrogate-pairs" awareness:** 2-byte Unicode strings correctly process/distinguish "surrogate-pairs" as 1 Unicode symbol.
+**10. Unicode "surrogate-pairs" awareness:** 2-byte Unicode strings correctly process/distinguish "surrogate-pairs" as 1 Unicode symbol.

-**10. Asynchronous execution:** *insert* functions can be executed asynchronously
+**11. Asynchronous execution:** *insert* functions can be executed asynchronously

 ## mdz_unicode Usage